tevaughan/how-to-program/how-to-program.md

 event, the computer, the inputs, and the outputs comprise a single, *logical* device.

 The software consists of the program or programs running in the computer.
-The software defines the behavior of the device.
 By experimenting with the sensory interface, the user can learn how the device behaves.
 When the user has learnt how to profit from the device's behavior, the user has mastered *basic* usage of the device's computer.
-Basic usage of a computer does not involve changing the behavioral rules that are built in to the computer in its existing software.
+Basic usage of a computer involves learning, but not changing, the behavioral rules that are built in to the software.

 ## Advanced Usage of a Computer

 If a device allow for *advanced* usage, though, then the user can modify in a deep way either the behavior of the device itself or the behavior of a different device.[^host-cross]  The advanced user writes new software.
-Advanced usage can be deep in that the degree to which a device's behavior can be changed is limited only by the device's physical construction, the user's speculative intellect, and the user's available time to work.
+The degree to which a device's behavior can be changed is limited only by the device's physical construction, the user's speculative intellect, and the user's available time to work.
 Advanced usage imposes certain requirements on the sensory interface and on the software already in the device.
 Most importantly, a device that allows for advanced usage must provide an input interface for constructing a new computer program.

 [^host-cross]: In the advanced usage of a device, the user writes new software, which is deployed either on the same device or on a different device.
 The